-Health Matters: NICU nurses set up book shelf to promote bonding
+Health Matters: NICU nurses set up bookshelf to promote bonding

 LITTLE ROCK, Ark.– Baptist Health is strengthening bonds between parents and babies through books.

 For the last 17 weeks, Heather Hiatt and her husband have been by their daughter’s side in the NICU.

 “It’s been hard, but then watching her develop and grow has been pretty amazing,” says Heather Hiatt.